clij/clij2-fft/docs/buildlibs/build.md

 1. A 64 bit c++ compiler is needed to create the wrapper.
 In windows from Start menu run ‘x64 Native Tools Command Prompt for VS 2019'.
 In Linux/MacOsx make sure a 64 bit c++ compiler (ie gcc) is installed.

+2. Run 'mvn install -Dgpg.skip' from the command line or GUI.
+   NOTE:  -Dgpg.skip is needed to skip signing if building for testing or local installation.

-2. Simply run 'mvn' from the command line or GUI.
-The maven build is set up to build native wrappers using [javacpp](https://github.com/bytedeco/javacpp) and pack the wrapper into the jar.
+4. The maven build is set up to build native wrappers using [javacpp](https://github.com/bytedeco/javacpp) and pack the wrapper into the jar.

 ## Build Plugin Only and Install in Fiji